Microtubule: Intracellular organization

 Microtubules are part of the cytoskeleton, a structural network within the cell's cytoplasm.
 The roles of the microtubule cytoskeleton include mechanical support, organization of the cytoplasm, transport, motility and chromosome segregation.
 In developing neurons microtubules are known as neurotubules, and they can modulate the dynamics of actin, another component of the cytoskeleton.
-A microtubule is capable of growing and shrinking in order to generate force, and there are motor proteins that allow organelles and other cellular components to be carried along a microtubule.
-This combination of roles makes microtubules important for organizing and moving intracellular constituents.
+A microtubule is capable of growing and shrinking in order to generate force, and there are motor proteins such as kinesins and dynein that allow organelles and other cellular components (such as mRNA) to be carried along a microtubule, using specific adaptor proteins.
+This combination of roles makes microtubules important for organizing and moving intracellular constituents/cargo.